 Of course I do not expect anything positive to come from this but consumers BEWARE.
 Georgia Power is a monopolistic utility provider with few morals or scruples and who are more interested in saving mailing costs that serving their client base.

-Review about: Georgia Power Electricity Supply.
+Product or Service Mentioned: Georgia Power Electricity Supply.

 Reason of review: Deceptive Billing Switching Practises.

 Monetary Loss: $400.

 Preferred solution: Let the company propose a solution.